ortexx/walletone/readme.md

 ```

 # Description
-You can write custom notify handler, but library version includes data/signature validation and automatically send all headers in necessary format;
+You can write custom notify handler, but library version includes data/signature validation and automatically send all headers in necessary format

 # API
 ### .constructor(secretKey, merchantId, defaultData)